-(2) Cristispira-free-living members with a band-like membrane x.B. z
+(2) Cristispira-free-living members with a band-like membrane or crista running spirally along the length of the body; the body is divided by transverse septa; non-pathogenic to higher animals.

 (3) Treponema (including the spironema class)-members with a number of primary spirals, an indefinite axial fibre and sharply pointed extremities; some are pathogenic, e.g., Trep. pallidum, the causative agent of syphilis.